John-Auerbach/VLEO-DSMC/README.md

 surf_modify     ampt collide wall           # Apply to all surfaces
 ```

-This is ideal if you plan to simply upload an .STL file, convert it to .surf, and run the simulation.
+This is ideal if you plan to simply upload an STL file, convert it to surf, and run the simulation.

 **`in.auto_surf_decomp` (Automatic Surface Decomposition):**